RuPay: Prepaid cards

-RuPay issues prepaid cards in three variants - RuPay Classic, RuPay Corporate and RuPay Platinum.
+RuPay issues prepaid cards in three variants – RuPay Classic, RuPay Corporate and RuPay Platinum.

 Sodexo launched the Sodexo Multi-Benefit Pass in partnership with RuPay in May 2019.
 The card contains a magnetic stripe that allows users to pay for meal benefits, as well as a chip that allows them make purchases through the RuPay network.
 It can also be used to make online purchases on web portals that accept RuPay payments.

 Indian Railway Catering and Tourism Corporation (IRCTC) in collaboration with the Union Bank of India and the National Payment Corporation of India launched the IRCTC-UBI RuPay pre-paid card in 2015 to book tickets, do shopping and pay service bills.
 The card is the first of its kind in the market, as both virtual and physical cards are issued to customers in two variants.

 Kochi1, a RuPay prepaid smart card rolled out by Kochi Metro Rail Ltd (KMRL) with the help of the Axis Bank on 2 March 2019, became the first inter-modal transit card when its usage was extended to private buses with additional services including parking solutions in near future.
 It was launched under the Kochi Smart City project, with plans to extend the card to auto-rickshaws, ferries including those of the Kerala State Water Transport Department, the proposed Water Metro, and KSRTC buses so as to make it a Common Mobility Card in all respects.

 RBL Bank partnered with GI Technology, a Wirecard subsidiary and India's largest wallet-based domestic money remittance company operating under the brand name ICashCard to launch RBL-ICASH co-branded, open loop RuPay Prepaid Card.

 ItzCash, India's largest digital payments company, announced that it has partnered with RBL Bank to launch the country's first co-branded Rupay Platinum Prepaid Card.
 The multi-purpose card will roll out a suite of prepaid services across physical and virtual platforms.
 The service was launched to ensure seamless interoperability, access to unlocking multiple solutions and driving the prepaid program of the nation.

-MobiKwik launched RuPay Prepaid card in collaboration with NPCI and Axis Bank on 12 November 2021.
+MobiKwik launched a RuPay Prepaid card in collaboration with NPCI and Axis Bank on 12 November 2021.